Kenarry

 Easy Sew Burlap Placemats

-Hello, Kenarry: Ideas for the Home readers!
+Hello, Ideas for the Home by Kenarry® readers!
 I’m Pam from The Birch Cottage and I am just giddy to be here again today sharing one of my favorite burlap DIY projects with you.
 I don’t know about you, but I just love burlap and anytime I can incorporate burlap into my home decor, I’m a happy girl.
 Just imagine how happy I am now that I’m sharing this Easy Sew Burlap Placemats tutorial with you!

 Easy Sew Burlap Placemats